-MS project 2016 vs Ms project 2019: what are the differences?
+MS Project 2016 vs Ms Project 2019: what are the differences?

 Microsoft Project, developed and sold by Microsoft, is today’s most popular project management software.
 Without a doubt, it provides tools that project management teams can use to achieve successful projects with ease.
 It aims to assist in the completion of projects across many industries and fields like construction, government, pharmaceuticals, manufacturing, retail, health care, and financial services.
-However, Microsoft Project is what it is and it is not part of the Microsoft Office Suite.
+However, MS Project is what it is and it is not part of the Microsoft Office Suite.

 Microsoft Project comes in two editions, the standard and professional editions.
 Choosing between these two depends on the specific needs of the team.
 It is considered as one of today’s most widely used PC-based project management software, giving numerous powers to project managers.
 These include scheduling meetings, monitoring workloads, recording progress, following finance, assigning tasks, defining resources, setting goals, and devising plans.

 Microsoft has already released two versions of Project, 2016 and 2019.
 The first one included updates to Project Online, Project Pro for Office 365, and Project Professional.
 It also contained some of the most requested capabilities like Resource Capacity Planning and Resource Management.
-Then, after a few years, it was upgraded to Microsoft Project 2019 which still has some of the old features found in its predecessor but with a lot of new features too.
+Then, after a few years, it was upgraded to MS Project 2019 which still has some of the old features found in its predecessor but with a lot of new features too.

 Microsoft Project 2016